dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/mrz-scanner.md

 *Note*:

-* Certain legacy web application servers may lack support for the `application/wasm` mimetype for .wasm files.
+* Certain legacy web application servers may lack support for the `application/wasm` MIME type for .wasm files.
 To address this, you have two options:
-  1. Upgrade your web application server to one that supports the `application/wasm` mimetype.
+  1. Upgrade your web application server to one that supports the `application/wasm` MIME type.
-  2. Manually define the mimetype on your server.
+  2. Manually define the MIME type on your server.
 You can refer to the following resources for guidance:
      1. [Apache](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Apache_Configuration_htaccess#media_types_and_character_encodings){:target="_blank"}
      2. [IIS](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/staticcontent/mimemap){:target="_blank"}
      3. [Nginx](https://www.nginx.com/resources/wiki/start/topics/examples/full/#mime-types){:target="_blank"}